Hans Ernst Posse: Career in Nazi Germany

-Following the Nazi seizure of power, Posse was appointed State Secretary in the Ministry of Economics under Reichsminister Kurt Schmitt on 3 July 1933, even though he was not a member of the Nazi Party.
+Following the Nazi seizure of power, Posse was appointed State Secretary in the Ministry of Economics under Reichsminister Kurt Schmitt on 3 July 1933.
 Also that summer, he served as the customs and trade policy expert for the German delegation at the London Economic Conference.
 On 8 May 1934, on the retirement of Bruno Claußen, Posse additionally was charged with management of the affairs of the State Secretary in the Prussian Ministry of Economics and Labor.
 On 21 March 1935, Posse became State Secretary for the now combined Reich and Prussian Ministry of Economics.
 At that time he also was appointed to the Prussian State Council by Prussian Minister President Hermann Göring.
+Posse also became a member of the Nazi Party.

+On 27 November 1937, one month after Hjalmar Schacht's resigned as Economics Minister, State Secretary Hans Ernst Posse of the Economic Ministry signed an order to expel Jews from the German economy.
 On 4 February 1938, the new Reichsminister, Walther Funk, brought in Rudolf Brinkmann as principal State Secretary and Posse was given the functions of State Secretary for Special Tasks and Deputy to the General Plenipotentiary for the Economy, a post also held by Funk in addition to the presidency of the Reichsbank.

 After the outbreak of the Second World War, Posse in early 1940 also became head of Special Staff I (Economy) in the High Command of the Army and, in 1941, he was appointed Reichskommissar for liaison with the Unilever group, located at Rotterdam in the occupied Netherlands.
 Apart from his ministerial functions, Posse also sat on the supervisory boards of many German business and finance concerns, including VEBA (chairman), Deutsche Golddiskontbank, Deutsche Werke Kiel AG and Vereinigte Aluminium-Werke.

 Postwar life

 After the end of the war in Europe, Posse was held by the American military in Neumünster and interrogated on 12 April 1946 in preparation for the Nuremberg trials where Funk, his former superior, was to face charges.
-According to Funk's rebuttal testimony at Nuremberg, Posse technically was his chief deputy as General Plenipotentiary for the Economy, but had no real responsibilities, in contrast to Friedrich Landfried (who had succeeded Brinkmann) at the Ministry and Emil Puhl at the Reichsbank: "Mr. Posse was an old, sick man whom I had assigned to this post … which, to all intents and purposes, existed only on paper."
+According to Funk's rebuttal testimony at Nuremberg, Posse, then age 60 years old, was technically his chief deputy as General Plenipotentiary for the Economy, but had no real responsibilities, in contrast to Friedrich Landfried (who had succeeded Brinkmann) at the Ministry and Emil Puhl at the Reichsbank: "Mr. Posse was an old, sick man whom I had assigned to this post … which, to all intents and purposes, existed only on paper."
 Nothing is known of Posse's denazification process.

-After that, he lived in Nußdorf (today, part of Überlingen) and worked as a journalist.
+He later lived in Nußdorf (today, part of Überlingen) and worked as a journalist.
 He died on 18 August 1965 in nearby Singen.